Skip to main content

 Why Is Data Sovereignty Becoming More Important?

-What Risks Do Businesses Face If They Ignore Data Sovereignty?
+What Risks Do Businesses Face if They Ignore Data Sovereignty?

 Ignoring sovereignty can lead to regulatory fines, operational disruption, loss of customer trust, and barriers to entering certain markets.
-For UK-specific expectations, refer to GOV.UK guidance.
+For UK-specific expectations, refer to UK data protection legislation on GOV.UK.

 How Do We Communicate Securely Across Borders?